thiyanayugi/ai-document-explainer/README.md

 1. Upload a PDF document (e.g., rental contract, government letter)
 2. Wait for text extraction and OCR (if needed)
 3. Review the AI analysis
+4. Ask follow-up questions using the chat interface
-4. Check the action items and deadlines
+5. Check the action items and deadlines
-5. View raw extracted text in the collapsible section
+6. View raw extracted text in the collapsible section

 ### Verify Docker Deployment